Battle of Košare

-The Battle of Košare (Битка на Кошарама; Beteja e Kosharës) was fought during the Kosovo War between the FR Yugoslav Forces and the Kosovo Liberation Army (KLA), the latter supported by the NATO air forces and Albanian Army.
+The Battle of Košare (Битка на Кошарама; Beteja e Kosharës) was fought during the Kosovo War between the forces of FR Yugoslavia and the Kosovo Liberation Army (KLA), the latter supported by the NATO air forces and Albanian Army.
 The battle was fought around Košare on the border between FR Yugoslavia and Albania from 9 April 1999 until 10 June 1999 during the NATO bombing of FR Yugoslavia.

 KLA insurgents managed to take the Košare border outpost and a number of surrounding border areas following a massive artillery barrage by the Albanian Army and NATO airstrikes of Yugoslav strategic sites, but were unable to make further advances.
-The attack was largely coordinated the local Albanian commander, General Lama, who was in direct contact with General Clark.
+The attack was largely coordinated by the local Albanian commander, General Lama, who was in direct contact with General Clark.
 Tactical initiatives on the ground were entrusted to local KLA commanders who took part in the attack.

 Background

 According to U.S. intelligence and military officials, NATO provided air support to the KLA, while NATO and the Clinton administration denied providing direct support to the KLA, with one Western official sustaining this point by mentioning a hypothetical KLA military dictatorship being established in Kosovo.
 The KLA was also supported by artillery from the Albanian Army.